lukamiletic95/papers/Current solution.md

 	1. FN receives T, either from a C, or from another FN.
 	2. FN checks if T is valid.
-	3. If 2 == true, FN d
+	3. If 2 == false, FN drops the message and does nothing.
-	4. FN checks if T is already in its Mempool.
+	4. If 2 == true, FN checks if T is already in its Mempool.
-	5. If 2 == true, FN drops the message and does nothing.
+	5. If 4 == true, FN drops the message and does nothing.
-	6. If 2 == false, FN stores T inside its Mempool.
+	6. If 4 == false, FN stores T inside its Mempool.
 	7. FN then gossips (broadcasts) T to everyone in its peer subset.

 If we assume that the network (excluding *C* nodes) is modeled via a connected graph, then the number of messages that are exchanged for one transaction *T* is equal to *2 * num_of_vertices*, although the optimal number of messages is equal to the number of *FN* nodes decreased by 1 (*C* → *FN* message isn't taken into account since it is not a part of the gossiping protocol).